Executive Summary

 Representing the collective views of the state’s public universities, the policy statements presented in this Michigan Higher Education Public Policy Agenda represent a guiding framework within which these institutions can successfully fulfill their missions while ensuring public accountability, academic quality, research excellence, and fiscal integrity.
 The statements are tailored to Michigan and its unique policy-setting context and are reflective of contemporary issues in the state’s public policy domain.
 This guide to state-level higher education policy issues can serve as a resource for ensuring that Michigan’s 15 public universities continue their historic achievements in shaping the state’s rich legacy while fully realizing the promise of its future.

 Looking forward, Michigan’s public universities will continue to serve as pivotal assets in helping Michigan’s economy transition to one that is powered by the highest levels of workforce talent and that is fully prepared to attract and retain the employers that will drive our state’s future and ensure competitiveness on a global scale.
-Advanced manufacturing, vehicle electrification, healthcare delivery, and environmental sustainability are just a few of the areas in which these institutions are producing the research that creates new knowledge, leading to new inventions, company start-ups, and jobs.
+Artificial intelligence, advanced manufacturing, mobility and the massive transition taking place in the state’s automotive sector, along with healthcare delivery, and environmental sustainability are just a few of the areas in which these institutions are producing the research that creates new knowledge, new inventions, company start-ups, and jobs.
 They are producing tens of thousands of graduates annually who serve as a much-needed new source of entrepreneurial innovation and provide the pipeline of talent for virtually every industry and occupation imaginable.

 Higher Education State Policy Priorities